 Plagiarism isn’t ethical

-If you’re still on the fence and wondering if ghostwriting is ethical, consider that our agreement is not unlike others that exist in various fields.
+If you’re still on the fence and wondering if ghostwriting is ethical, consider that our agreement is not unlike others that exist in other fields.
 For example, large companies hire employees to write software programs or design equipment for them, asking them to assign the rights to them once the project is complete.
 The employees don’t usually get to keep the patents; the large corporation does.

 How do you feel about this point?
-Is it ethical for an author to hire a ghostwriter to write their book for them?
+Is it ethical for an author to hire a ghostwriter to write a book for him or her?
 I’d like to hear your opinion!
 Please feel free to email me to discuss.

 Additional articles you might find helpful: